Friendship and Brain Health: Cultivating Lifelong Cognitive Benefits

 Maintaining physical fitness also helps keep our brains healthy; regular exercise increases blood flow to the brain, which aids cognition.

-Mental stimulation through or exercises like puzzles or reading helps, too – anything that challenges your mind keeps it sharp!
+Mental stimulation through hobbies or exercises like puzzles or reading helps, too – anything that challenges your mind keeps it sharp!

 Remembering that everyone belongs to a community can also profoundly benefit cognitive health.